The best places to watch free movies online

-With the age of the internet in full swing, traditional television is growing less popular while the more convenient and cheaper online streaming is on the rise.
+With the internet age in full swing, traditional television is growing less popular while more convenient and cheaper online streaming is on the rise.

-READ MORE: How to rent or buy movies on YouTube
+How to Rent or Buy Movies on YouTube

 You can expect about as many ads on these movies as you would from normal YouTube browsing, which is to say, more than zero but less than some of the competitors.

 If you’re looking for a more dedicated movie streaming platform, Vudu is one free service specializing in this.